We take a closer look at Bridgestone’s Ecopia EP500 tires for the 2015 BMW i3 electric car.

 The cars that were out then were fitted with X ply tyres, but thanks to Michelin the radial tyre came out and soon took over from the lesser X ply tyres.
 The bigger cars came out on 18580R15 tyres and cars like the new Minis were fitted with 145R10 tyres.

-In fact the Mini period signalled a new kind of car buyer the working class man.
+In fact the Mini period signaled a new kind of car buyer the working class man.
 The car market was booming.
 Tyre sizes were changing all the time with the commonest radial tyre being the 145R13, 155R13, and the bigger cars were fitted with 155R15, 165R15 and 185R15.

 Over the years they became wider (fatter), this was due to many factors including faster cars on faster roads.